getumbrel/umbrel/README.md

 > If an app you're looking for isn't available on our app store yet, feel free to open an issue on the [umbrel-apps](https://github.com/getumbrel/umbrel-apps) respository to request it.

-## Building apps for Umbrel
+## Building apps for umbrelOS

-If you're interested in building an Umbrel app or packaging an existing one, please refer to the [Umbrel App Framework documentation](https://github.com/getumbrel/umbrel-apps/blob/master/README.md).
+If you're interested in building an app for umbrelOS or packaging an existing one, please refer to the [Umbrel App Framework documentation](https://github.com/getumbrel/umbrel-apps/blob/master/README.md).

 ## Setting up a development environment

-With the release of Umbrel 0.5, a lot of the underlying architecture of the project has changed.
+With the release of umbrelOS 0.5, a lot of the underlying architecture of the project has changed.
 This section will be re-written with up-to-date development instructions.

 ## Contributing